 Maintaining Mussels Before the Harvest

 Unlike oysters, mussels can tolerate a wider range of conditions and can be grown comfortably in either salt or freshwater.
 This makes them generally easier to grow and maintain; however, this also means that impurities or irregularities in the pearl become more likely.

 An environment with strong water currents is ideal since mussel farms must be regularly flushed to remove any extraneous debris that might find its way into the animal and disrupt pearl formation.
 This is time-consuming, but it is necessary to ensure that only the best pearls are formed.

 What Are Lab-Created Pearls?

-“Lab-created” pearls is a term some use for imitation pearls.
+“Lab-created” pearls are a term some use for imitation pearls.
 Imitation pearls are not true pearls; they are made from glass, plastic, or other natural materials with similar lusters, like conch shells.
-Unlike natural and cultivated pearls, which are organically grown within living mollusks, imitation pearls are simply polished into spheres and often treated with chemicals or dyes to improve their luster and sheen.
+Unlike natural and cultivated pearls, organically grown within living mollusks, imitation pearls are simply polished into spheres and often treated with chemicals or dyes to improve their luster and sheen.

 The quality of imitation pearls is usually lower than that of natural pearls because the process does not allow for as much variation; every pearl will be basically the same.
 However, this also means that they are more affordable, which has made them increasingly popular in recent years.

 What Is The Difference Between Natural Pearls and Cultured Pearls?